Where to Stay in Copenhagen

 The Andersen Boutique Hotel lies just a four-minute walk from Copenhagen Central Station, so between that and its neighborhood, the location couldn't be more ideal.

-As soon as we swung open the door to our room, we were surprised.
-In a good way.
-With so much space and such a trendy, modern design, how couldn’t we be pleased?
-The space was functional, too, with a desk, a lovely living area to relax in, a flatscreen television which could be angled toward any area in the room, a large bathroom, and of course, a comfy bed.
+The space was functional, too, with a desk, a lovely living area to relax in, a large bathroom, and of course, a comfy bed.
 Waking up in such a vibrant and cozy room each morning made us excited to be in Copenhagen, ready to explore everything the city had to offer.

 Perhaps my favorite part about the Andersen Boutique Hotel was its complimentary wine hour for all hotel guests.
 Unlimited wine, every day, from 5-6 p.m.
 Yes!

-Other amenities offered at the Andersen Boutique Hotel were complimentary high-speed internet, an awesome breakfast spread including pretty much anything we could imagine, tons of comfy lobby seating (complete with board games – yay!), rental bikes, and complimentary newspapers and magazines.
+Other amenities offered were an awesome breakfast spread, including pretty much anything we could imagine, tons of comfy lobby seating (complete with board games), rental bikes, and complimentary newspapers and magazines.

 Absalon Hotel